OliverGrainge/Generative_AI_on_arm/README.md

    jupyter lab
    ```

-3. Follow the instructions provided in the notebooks to complete the lab.
+3. Follow the instructions provided in `lab1.ipynb` to complete the lab.

 ---